athena123/docean/README.md

     myhostname=somehostid.example.com
     mydestination = localhost, $myhostname
     need to include localhost, see https://serverfault.com/questions/179419/postfix-recipient-address-rejected-user-unknown-in-local-recipient-table
- 7. a great article regarding how to forward postfix received message to http server; http://brianbrunner.com/automation/postfix/email/2013/09/09/postfix.html. and then nodejs mailparser https://github.com/nodemailer/mailparser to parse it.
+ 7. a great article regarding how to forward postfix received message to http server; http://brianbrunner.com/automation/postfix/email/2013/09/09/postfix.html.
+In my set up, I set up a cacth all entry in the virtual table, /etc/postfix/virtual, @exmaple.com        curl_email, and then Open up the file /etc/aliases and enter the following line

+curl_email: "|curl --data-binary @- http://example.com/email_received" after setting /etc/aliases, run command sudo newaliases to reload it.

+ Can use nodejs mailparser https://github.com/nodemailer/mailparser to parse it.
 Alternatively, one can use nodejs mailin as mail server.